 Encouraged by his passion for his people and the love of music, under the moniker of Reconcile he began crafting a message for his generation.
 Digging into the recesses of a hardened heart and calloused hands he projected his pain with honesty and energy.
 Truth resonated and the images that he captured of his hood while telling his story over a frenetic beat caught fire.
 Reconcile represents a void for hip hop.
 Raw.
 Unapologetic.
 Meaningful music.
 Reconcile’s words champion the forgotten and serves as the rhythm hidden in the pulse of those getting by on hope.
 Despite how heavy the cross to bear, Reconcile is willing to carry the weight until minds are set free.
 One soul at a time.
 Reconcile states “As I began seeking a real relationship with the Lord my life changed and the value of everything else in my life began to decrease as my desire and passion to know Jesus intimately and follow him grew.
 The gospel of Christ brought perspective and hope out of the pain I had endured.
 I wanted to go and tell people about the one who has redeemed me, I wanted to share this hope with those who are from broken homes, trailer parks, and the projects… that Jesus can save them too.”

-Reconcile’s latest EP CATCHING BODIES debuted #30 on the Billboard Christian charts.
-The Miami native not only challenges our views on faith and race in America but he also is an advocate for juvenile justice and serves on the Miami Circuit Advisory Board in attempts to curve juvenile recidivism and violence.
-Reconcile’s “Streets Don’t Love You” Mixtape series carry the weight of full-length albums.
-Reconcile delivers a piercing yet hopeful view of the ongoing inner-city epidemic of America.
-With sobering and honest lyrics that point towards a consistent theme of a dependence of Jesus, and hope in the midst of pain, social injustice and personal failure, Reconcile both affirms and challenges all of us.
-The mixtape series that has been deemed a timeless classic by his constituents continues this fall with the release of “Streets Don’t Love You 3”.
+Reconcile’s “Streets Don’t Love You” Mixtape series carries the weight of full-length albums.
+Reconcile delivers a piercing yet hopeful view of the ongoing inner-city epidemic in America.
+With sobering and honest lyrics that point towards a consistent theme of dependence on Jesus and hope in the midst of pain, social injustice, and personal failure, Reconcile both affirms and challenges all of us.
+The mixtape series “Streets Don’t Love You” has been deemed a timeless classic by his constituents with his 3rd installment debuting # 5 on the iTunes Rap charts.